anndimor/anndimor/README.md

 - 🔭 I’m currently working on a startup project!
 - 🌱 I’m currently learning Go.

-- 📫 Reach me from my LinkedIn: https://www.linkedin.com/in/ahmet-furkan-morko%C3%A7-83181a1b8/:grin
+- 📫 Reach me on my LinkedIn: https://www.linkedin.com/in/ahmet-furkan-morko%C3%A7-83181a1b8/:grin